CDE: Concept-Driven Exploration for Reinforcement Learning: Introduction

-This yields four benefits: (i) the agent is incentivized to look at and attend to the target objects; (ii) as predictions improve, the agent moves progressively closer to the target objects so as to encounter novel states with high reconstruction error, resulting in a targeted breadth-first search-like pattern; (iii) by treating incorrect concepts as supervised label noise, the impact of VLM errors is mitigated during training instead of directly misguiding exploration~\cite{rolnick2017deep}; and (iv) because the policy has learned to predict concepts, we no longer need to query the VLM at test-time.
-Intuitively, the VLM-generated concepts serve as ``hints'' which help the policy learn to recognize task-relevant objects, while the intrinsic reward guides exploration toward them.
+The design yields three key benefits.
+First, exploration becomes object-centric, encouraging the agent to attend to the task-relevant regions instead of background distractors.
+Second, by modeling VLM outputs as weak supervision rather than oracle rewards, training remains stable even when semantic predictions are imperfect~\cite{rolnick2017deep}.
+Third, once concept prediction is learned, the VLM is no longer required.

-Further, prior works often rely on global or multi-camera views.
-However, at deployment time a global camera view may not always be available, therefore, we assume access to only wrist-mounted camera observations for a more generalizable framework.
+Beyond noisy semantic supervision, practical robotic systems often operate under partial visual observability.
+While many prior works assume fixed global or multi-camera views, such assumptions may not hold at deployment.
+We therefore study the more challenging setting where only wrist-mounted observations are available.
 Compared to a fixed global camera that offers relatively stable visual observations, a wrist-mounted camera returns frames with drastic visual changes, and the target object is not always visible in the camera view, making policy learning more challenging.
-To address this, we use Concept Embedding Models (CEMs) to learn dual object representations: one for when the object is visible, and one for when it is not.
+To address this, we integrate Concept Embedding Models (CEMs) to learn dual object representations conditioned on object visibility.
 Since policy behavior is visibility-dependent---interact with the object if it is visible, search for it otherwise---the two representations capture complementary features, resulting in improved learning efficiency.

 We summarize our contributions as follows:

 \begin{itemize} \item We propose a concept-driven exploration method that utilizes VLMs to generate visual concepts in a zero-shot manner, with no manual annotations.